 Now, on the other end of the spectrum, you may have areas in that same home that are seldomly used – and wouldn’t take a lot of time to clean at all.
 Areas like guest bedrooms, home offices, and sections of the basement.

 Again, when it comes to pricing for cleaning, it can get tricky when you’re starting a residential house cleaning company.
 You don’t need this hang-up.
 You need results you can trust when creating a house cleaning pricing guide because you’ll want to profit each and every time you clean.
+Every cleaner wants to be paid THEIR WORTH!

 Listen to your customer’s greatest house cleaning problems